2018 Chicago Regional Bridge Building Specifications

 Institute of Technology, Chicago IL 60616, USA.
 If you have a question

 about these rules, FIRST take a look at the list of Frequently Asked Questions (FAQ) to see

 if the answer is already there.
 If you have read the FAQ, and still have

 a question about the contest rules, then you may contact the Chief

-Judge, Jamal Grainawi at email@example.com.
+Judge, George Krupa at firstname.lastname@example.org.
 For questions on any

-contest topic EXCEPT the rules please contact Prof. John Kallend at
+contest topic EXCEPT the rules please contact Prof. Carlo Segre at

 The object of this contest is to see who can design, construct and test

-the most efficient bridge within these specifications.
-Model
+the most efficient bridge within the specifications.
+Model bridges

-bridges are intended to be simplified versions of real-world bridges,
+are intended to be simplified versions of real-world bridges, which are

 The bridge must be constructed only from 3/32 inch square